-Update re: London’s 16th annual Strides for Change Virtual 5k Walk/Run/Wheelchair Event
+London’s 17th annual Strides for Change Virtual 5k Walk/Run/Wheelchair Event

 We have decided to host this year’s memorial walk/run/wheelchair in a virtual form due to current gathering restrictions.
-Participants can choose either July 11th or July 12th to do their 5k in the location of their choice.
+Participants can choose the location and time of their choice on June 12th, 2021 to complete their 5k walk/run/wheelchair.
 Please abide by current social distancing and group size rules when doing so.

 We are making this event virtual by having walkers comment a picture of themselves or their group on our Facebook page or our Instagram page.
-Commenting a picture will also enter walkers into our draw for door prizes.
 Walkers can also choose to post a picture of themselves or their group on their social media pages and use our hashtag #SFCMADDLondon.
-We will be making a status on both of the walk days, July 11th and also July 12th, where you can comment with your photo.
-If you’d rather keep your photo private, you can send it to us via Messenger or at firstname.lastname@example.org.
-Photos that are submitted will be made into a large collage and then shared on our social media.
-If you’d prefer your photo not be included in the collage then just make sure to let us know.
+We will be making a status on June 12th, where you can comment with your photo.
+If you’d rather keep your photo private, you can send it to us via Messenger or at email@example.com.
 Our main goal is to spread awareness and show support to our victims and survivors.

-Last year, with the support of our corporate sponsors and event participants, we raised more than $24,000!
-Even more impressive–over the previous fifteen years our event has raised over $315,000.
+Last year, with the support of our corporate sponsors and event participants, we raised more than $10,000!
+Even more impressive–over the previous sixteen years our event has raised over $325,000.
 Donations raised from this event are used to support our mission here in London and surrounding area.
 Join us to walk, run, wheelchair and remember.

 About Strides for Change